 We have been selected as the chosen developer for the land on the site of the former magistrates’ court and police station, car parks and disused land.

-Our proposals include 131 new homes for Christchurch in a range of different home types and tenures, including affordable homes, such as discount/starter homes, and homes for affordable rent and shared ownership.
+The project includes 130 new homes for Christchurch in a range of different home types and tenures, including affordable homes, such as discount/starter homes, and homes for affordable rent and shared ownership.
 This will allow more local families to secure affordable homes in the area they love.
-We also propose to build 39 units of age-restricted sheltered accommodation, and 612 m2 of flexible commercial/community space, a new road between Bargates and Barrack Road, new vehicular access from Barrack Road (to serve sheltered accommodation only), new private and semi-private gardens, public open space, hard and soft landscaping, surface vehicular parking and residential garages.
+We will also provide 39 units of sheltered accommodation, and 612 m2 of flexible commercial/community space, a new road connecting Bargates and Barrack Road – initially for pedestrians and cyclists only -, new vehicular access from Barrack Road (to serve the sheltered accommodation only), new private and semi-private gardens, public open space, hard and soft landscaping, surface vehicular parking and residential garages.

-- we have significantly reduced the retail element in the proposed development, and we have been able to retain a number of public car parking spaces (pay and display)
+- we have significantly reduced the retail element in the proposed development and increased its uses for flexibility purposes

 - we are retaining as many trees as possible on the site and our landscape proposals include more trees to be planted than there are currently on the site